eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

   - Webpack
 ---

-Webpack configuration is one of the things that I had taken for granted since I have started my web development journey (my background was in backed, so I rarely touch frontend configurations).
+Webpack configuration is one of the things that I had taken for granted since I started my web development journey (my background was in backend, so I rarely touch frontend configurations).
 It is something that you only have to configure once, and if you have done it correctly, you usually don't have to touch it again.
 It is not until I started this blog that I have started paying attention to what the configuration actually does and what impact it has on performance and user experience.

 A larger JavaScript bundle can take longer to download, which can result in a slower loading time for your application.
 This can be frustrating for users, and may even cause them to leave your site if it takes too long to load.

 Lets explore some tweaks you can easily do to your configuration to dramatically reduce your js bundle size and/or improve your website's load time.

-## GZip Compression
+## GZip compression

 The first time I built the static assets for deployment, I was presented with this message:

 ```shell
 WARNING in asset size limit: The following asset(s) exceed the recommended size limit (244 KiB).